HMS Illustrious (R06): 2008

+The carrier set sail from Portsmouth on 21 January 2008 flying the flag of Commodore Thomas Cunningham, Commander United Kingdom Carrier Strike Group, head of the multi-national Task Group 328.01.
+The task group included the escorts HMS Edinburgh, and HMS Westminster, the nuclear powered submarine HMS Trafalgar, and Royal Fleet Auxiliaries RFA Wave Knight, RFA Fort Austin, RFA Diligence and RFA Bayleaf (carrying fuel, ammunition, stores and food).
+Also working with the group at times were USS Cole (an U.S. Arleigh Burke Destroyer), the Spanish frigate Méndez Núñez (F100 class Aegis Frigate), the French frigate Jean Bart, and the British mine countermeasures vessels HM Ships Chiddingfold and Atherstone.

-The carrier set sail from Portsmouth on 21 January 2008 as head of the multi-national Task Group 328.01, under Operation Orion 08, which from January to May 2008 carried out exercises and diplomatic visits to twenty ports in the Mediterranean, Africa, the Middle East, and south-east Asia.
-However, on 23 January, whilst still off the coast of southern England, she sailed back to Portsmouth for repairs to a minor fault in a meat freezer.
+On 23 January, whilst still off the coast of southern England, she sailed back to Portsmouth for repairs to a minor fault in a meat freezer.
 It was felt to be important to repair this before sailing to a warmer climate, and Navy spokesman Anton Hanney stated that flying in an emergency plumber whilst she was underway would be more expensive than turning back whilst Illustrious was still in the English Channel.
 She sailed back out at 1pm on 24 January and made up the lost 24 hours.
 Her ports of call included Valletta, Malta 26–29 February 2008.

+From January to May 2008, under the Operation Orion 08 banner, she carried out exercises and diplomatic visits to twenty ports in the Mediterranean, Africa, the Middle East, and south-east Asia.

 This 2008 assignment was filmed and shown on Channel 5 as the six part TV documentary Warship transmitted on Mondays from 19 May 2008.
 This documentary aimed to show life on board the aging carrier in much the same way that HMS Ark Royal was shown in the 1976 series Sailor.
 Illustrious was commanded by Captain Steve Chick CBE BSc, who had also commanded HMS Chatham during the 2005 BBC documentary Shipmates.

 By the end of July, she had returned to Portsmouth where Illustrious took part in the 2008 navy open-day.
 On board was a full size model of the F-35 Joint Combat Aircraft which will replace the Harriers then used by the ship.
 Illustrious was the only aircraft carrier to be part of the event, although the inactive Invincible was also visible to the public.

 On 17 October she, along with HMS Cattistock, sailed into Liverpool where she was open to the public on Saturday 18 October.
 On 4 November she moored at Greenwich, arriving to take central part in the Royal Navy's remembrance week with the F-35 mock-up still on deck.